NiklasPhabian/ESM263_GIS/docs/assignment/01/index.md

 Design a map of the world that shows demographic information for each country.

+> **Bonus:**
+>
-> **Bonus:** Instead of using the CountryWatch dataset we provide, you can find another (global) dataset of your choice on the web and use it instead.
+> 1) Instead of using the provided dataset, you can find another dataset of your choice on the web and use it instead.
 Don't forget to reference the source!
+>
+> 2) Calculate ratios of the metrics, e.g. the population density.

+1. Create a folder for your HW1 project, called, e.g. `HW1/`

-1. Download the assignment data file [`HW1.zip`](HW1.zip).
+1. Download the assignment data file [`world.gpgk`](world.gpkg).
+This data was extracted from The [CIA World Factbook](https://www.cia.gov/the-world-factbook/) ([Extraction script](extract_cia.md))

-2. Extract `HW1.zip` file into your `ESM263` folder.
-This should result in the following folder structure:
+1. Move `world.gpkg` file into your HW1 project folder

-    - `ESM263/HW1`: assignment folder
-      - `ESM263/HW1/CountryWatch.qlr`: QGIS layer for the CountryWatch data
-      - `ESM263/HW1/CountryWatch.htm`: metadata document
-      - `ESM263/HW1/HW1.gpkg`: CountryWatch data in a "geopackage" database

-3. Start up QGIS and save the new empty project as `ESM263/HW1/HW1.qgz`
+1. Start up QGIS and save the new empty project as `ESM263/HW1/HW1.qgz`

     > The *Browser* panel will now contain a *Project Home* "folder" that serves as shortcut to `ESM263/HW1`

-4. Add `CountryWatch.qlr` to your map  either by drag and dropping or by using *Layer→Add Layer*.
+1. Add `world.gpkg` to your map  either by drag and dropping or by using *Layer→Add Layer*.

-    > **Pro tip:** You could also just double-click on `CountryWatch.qlr` in the *Browser* panel.
+    > **Pro tip:** You could also just double-click on `world.gpkg` in the *Browser* panel.
 Doing this for anything that QGIS knows how to display will add it to your map as the top layer(s).

-5. Read `CountryWatch.htm`.
-This is the metadata for the *CountryWatch* data—skim the section titled *How does the data set describe geographic features?*
+1. Take a look at the different metrics displayed at on the [CIA World Factbook Guide to Country Comparisons](https://www.cia.gov/the-world-factbook/references/guide-to-country-comparisons/) page.
+This contains the metadata for the *world.gpkg* data.
+Skim the different metrics and their descriptions.

-6. Choose a variable to use for your map from the variables documented in the metadata.
-Examples include energy consumption *ENGCONPC97*, population density *POPDENS00* or greenhouse gas emissions *GGAS\_EMS98*.
-You may choose any variable (except for *Dependency Ratio*!).
-Use the *Attribute Table* of the *Countries* layer to view the data in tabular form.
+1. Choose a metric to use for your map from the variables documented in the metadata.
+Examples include *Area*, *Population*.
+You may choose any variable (or calculate ratios of different variables).
+Use the *Attribute Table* of the *world* layer to view the data in tabular form.

     Here is an example map with *Title*, *Legend*, and *Acknowledgement* elements:

     ![Figure 1: Dependency Ratio (CountryWatchexample)](images/HW1.png)

-7. Design a map for your data, while considering these questions:
+1. Design a map for your data, while considering these questions:

     - What is/are the source(s) for your data?

-    - Who collected the data for your variable?
-How?

     - What are the units of your variable?